madaster/examples/python3/readme.md

 # Madaster API example - python
-In this folder you will find an example application for the Madaster API writte in python.
-The example uses an generated API client from the openAPI specification.
+In this folder you will find an example application for the Madaster API written in python.
+The example uses a generated API client from the openAPI specification.
 The client is generated using the following command:

 ```
 docker run --rm -v ${PWD}:/local openapitools/openapi-generator-cli generate -i https://api.madaster.com/api/v3.0/swagger.json -g python -o /local/generated --package-name madasterapi